-Impact of Climate-related Risks and Opportunities on our Businesses, Strategy, and Financial Planning
+Impact of Climate-related Risks and Opportunities on our Businesses, Strategy, and Financial Planning may reduce our carbon footprint and exposure to future regulations of GHG emissions.

 With the company's potential exposure to climate-related transition risks, we are developing strategies to manage these risks and reduce their financial, operational, and strategic impacts.
 Our increasing focus on energy efficiency, GHG emissions reduction, and renewable energy procurement